Test Directory

 How to request

-Use appropriate request form or TRAK.
+Via Trak ("Quantiferon Gold") or by request form.
 Forms must be fully completed with Patient Identifier Number (CHI), Forename, Surname, Date of Birth, Gender and Location of patient (hospital and ward or primary care centre).

 Availability